 The announcement of these new studies came during Apple’s annual product launch event.
 Apple used this platform to emphasize how its phone and watch products can be used as healthcare tools.
 In order to obtain useful results from these studies, Apple is calling on its users to help with research.

-We’ll give you all the details about Apple’s three new health studies and how you can take part before its official release to all iPhone and Apple Watch users later this year.
+We’ll give you all the details about Apple’s three new health studies, how you can take part with your iPhone and Apple Watch, and how Apple addresses data concerns.

 What’s Apple’s health study all about?

 These studies are a way to develop further medical insights from those millions of users who use Apple devices.
 It was recorded that in 2018, nearly half of all Americans who wear smartwatches own an Apple Watch.

 Apple has decided to put those numbers to work, to help conduct multiple research studies in relation to various forms of health and wellness issues in the U.S.